 AN INTRODUCTION

-These days I work with industrial materials, I like the texture, strength and durability of metals.
-I cast bronze works made from moulds of splintered wood as well as weld steel assemblages that rust and take on more recognisable forms of birds and animals.
-My work is characterised by strong dynamic lines and facets.
-I like the work to feel dynamic and edgy, intricate and strong and full of potential.
-I’m influenced by myths of guardians and animal totems throughout history, real and imagined.
+I work with industrial materials.
+I like how they battle the elements, the hard lines, the strength and durability of metals in particular, question a sense of permanence.
+I personally cast bronze works made from moulds of splintered wood, as well as weld the steel assemblages that rust and take on more recognisable forms of birds and animals.
+Interlaced lines and facets characterise my work.
+I like the sculpture to feel alive, dynamic and edgy, intricate and full of potential.
+I’m influenced by myths of guardians and animal totems throughout history, and aim to bring them alive in the landscape.

 NEW WORK